OfficeDev/outlook-dev-docs/docs/add-ins/understanding-outlook-add-in-permissions.md

 ### Can't do

-- Use the token provided by **mailbox.getCallbackTokenAsync** to update or delete the current item using the Outlook REST API or access any other items in the user's mailbox.
+- Use the token provided by **mailbox.getCallbackTokenAsync** to:
+    - Update or delete the current item using the Outlook REST API or access any other items in the user's mailbox.
+    - Get the current calendar event item using the Outlook REST API.

 - Use any of the following APIs:
     - [mailbox.makeEwsRequestAsync](https://dev.office.com/reference/add-ins/outlook/1.5/Office.context.mailbox?product=outlook&version=v1.5)